How to Rewire Your Brain for Happiness

 The most common mistake is expecting a guaranteed 21-day transformation.
 Brains can change, but the pace depends on stress, sleep, history, support, and consistency.

 Another mistake is trying to empty the mind.
-Mindfulness is not thought removal.
-It is noticing and returning.
-If your mind wanders to a grocery list, the practice is the return, not the blank space.
+Mindfulness is not thought removal; it is noticing and returning.
+If attention drifts to an airport queue sign you saw earlier, an itchy scalp, or plans for later, the practice is the return itself—not achieving a blank inner screen.

 Forced positivity can also backfire.
 Saying “I should be grateful” over grief or anger often creates shame.
 A more useful sequence is: name what is here, soften the body if possible, then notice one small support.